 This thirteen-part series explores just how painful love can be for young people.
 Would-be writer Edward Richardson is in love with heiress Lydia Aspen and wants her all to himself.
 Lydia ...
 See full summary »

 Follows the novels of Anthony Trollope.
-Beginning with the forced Marriage of Susan Hampshire's character, Glencora, the lives of the friends and children of this couple are the subject of study.
-The backdrop is the House of Commons in Great Britain as we watch the comings and goings and loves and tragedies of the powerful and not so powerful.Written by
+Beginning with the forced marriage of Glencora (Susan Hampshire), the lives of the friends and children of this couple are the subject of study.
+The backdrop is the House of Commons in England as we watch the comings and goings and loves and tragedies of the powerful and not-so-powerful.Written by

 John Vogel <firstname.lastname@example.org> (Added correction, email@example.com)